 All wasps are hunters and scavengers.
 They collect caterpillars for their larvae and feed on rotting and fresh sweet fruits, nectar and even meat.
 They are also attracted by carrions and offals.
 Some wasp species can even make honey.

 The majority of wasps that can be found around the UK are social wasps.
 This means that they live in nests.

-A wasp's nest is constructed of chewed wood and plant fibres which are bonded by wasp's saliva.
+A wasp's nest is constructed of chewed wood and plant fibres which are bonded by the wasp's saliva.
 The wasp's nest is home to worker wasps, male drones and a single egg-carrying queen.
-Most wasp nests die off with the drop of temperatures in autumn but some may survive if the weather conditions are favourable and the nest is located on a dry place close to a food source.
+Most wasp nests die off with the drop of temperatures in autumn but some may survive if the weather conditions are favourable and the nest is located in a dry place close to a food source.

 Stings and bites

 Unlike bees, wasps can sting numerous times without experiencing any harm.
-Their stings are dangerous as they inject venom in your body.
+Their stings are dangerous as they inject venom into your body.
 Around 10% of people are allergic to this venom.
 It’s crucial to learn how to avoid wasp stings as the stings cause swelling, redness, lymph nodes inflammation and rarely rashes.

 The venom injected with the sting breaks down cell membranes, which causes us to experience extreme pain.
 Allergic people develop a symptom that is known as “large local reaction”.
-This reaction is associated with increased swelling and prolonged recovery period.
+This reaction is associated with increased swelling and a prolonged recovery period.
 Multiple stings can cause severe damage to both allergic and non-allergic individuals.

 Wasps have powerful mandibles which they do use to bite humans.
 Although wasp bites are not venomous and are unlikely to kick off an allergic reaction, they are painful enough on their own.
 Wasps are powerful enough to bite off small chunks of skin.